anyone-protocol/anon-check/Readme.md

 ## Production

 The data that `make start` pulls in will quickly become stale.
-What you want to do is run a `tor` instance with the following configurations in your `torrc`:
+What you want to do is run an `anon` instance with the following configurations in your `anonrc`:

     FetchDirInfoEarly 1
     FetchDirInfoExtraEarly 1